Stamped Concrete, Artificial Turf & Landscaping Experts

 Is ColoradoScape just rocks and a few shrubs?

-No. True ColoradoScape uses a designed mix of live, water-wise plants, drip irrigation, and strategic rock/mulch areas.
+No. True ColoradoScape uses a designed mix of live, water-wise plants, drip irrigation, and strategic rock or mulch areas.
 We focus on structure, color and texture so your yard feels finished — not like a construction site covered in gravel.

 Will a rock-only yard qualify for rebates?